FBI Believed Trump Adviser Carter Page Was Recruited And Conspiring With Russia, Documents Reveal

 The memo claimed that the FBI “may have relied on politically motivated or questionable sources” to obtain the FISA warrants.
 This was part of a larger scale effort by Trump allies to discredit the FBI and former FBI Director James Comey.

-The warrant seems to contradict Nunes’ claims that FISA application relied “extensively” on a Yahoo!
+The warrant seems to contradict Nunes’ claims that the FISA application relied “extensively” on a Yahoo!
 News report from by Michael Isikoff as a source of information about the Steele dossier.
 The article in question also referenced Carter Page’s trip to Moscow.

 Devin Nunes tried to discredit the FBI.
 Instead, he proved it’s onto something. https://t.co/ElvUdYq2bM